tom_szekely, Member

 @tom_szekely

-Mastercard rental car insurance covers physical damage or theft of an eligible rental vehicle, as well as loss-of-use charges, towing costs and late drop-off charges.
+Mastercard rental car insurance covers physical damage or theft of an eligible rental vehicle, as well as loss-of-use charges and towing costs.
 Typically, Mastercard car rental insurance covers up to $50,000 or the price of the vehicle.
 To be eligible for this coverage, charge the entire car rental bill to your covered Mastercard credit card when you make the reservation and reject the insurance offered by the rental agency.
 The rental must also be made in your name.

 Keep in mind that not all Mastercard credit cards have car rental insurance, and those that have it may not all provide the same coverage.
 Coverage and availability of secondary credit card benefits are up to the card issuer.
 It also depends on which tier of Mastercard you have – Standard, World, or World Elite.
 So, it’s important to review the benefits guide that came with your Mastercard for exact details.